Graduation Day with my Dad

 students in the program), Martha Rogers and

 Brownie Pack circa 1971

 lifelong commitment to education…

 One could say my connection to education is

 lifelong.
-From my own early school years in England through my high school and
+From my own early school years in England

 during my 25-year career at the University of Guelph.

 in Upper Grand seems only natural.
 Education is my

 passion and my vocation – it is somewhere I have

 always chosen to spend my time professionally and as

 for a three-year hiatus in Nova Scotia – and I have